Bullying at school

 Be calm and assertive

-Start the meeting by being clear that you need their help for the bullying to stop.
+Start the meeting by being clear that you want to work together to stop the bullying situation and that your goal is for your child to feel safe and happy in school.
 It’s okay to be sad, but try not to raise your voice or get angry.

 Set your expectations

-Explain to the school what you need from them for the bullying to stop, and for your child to get the help they need.
+Explain to the school what you need from them is support for the bullying to stop, and for your child to get the help they need.

 Agree an action plan